DaniXmir/GlassVr/README.md

 4. goto C:\Program Files (x86)\Steam\config\steamvr.vrsettings, under "steamvr" add "activateMultipleDrivers" : true
 5. make sure that you'r glasses are connected and set as the primary display
 6. connect you'r controllers and open steamvr (pair to dongles in steamvr if needed)
-7. in "glassvrserver" folder, click on "main.exe" to launch the server (always launch it after opening steamvr!)
+7. in the "glassvrserver" folder, click on "main.exe" to launch the server (always launch it after opening steamvr!)

 you should see a window called "Headset Window" and it should be copying one of you'r controller position and rotation, now you need to change some settings